TTgeoheath/BMA.geocontext/README.md

 Unsing the funtion gbl(init_boxwidth,end_boxwidth,image, obserwin = Frame(image), raster_type = c("continuous", "binary")) to calculate the lacunarity
 values against increased box width.

-"init_boxwidth" is the box width for the beginning box put in the corner of a raster surface;
+The parameter "init_boxwidth" is the box width for the beginning box put in the corner of a raster surface;
 "end_boxwidth" is the box width for your identified last box;
 "image" is the image formate of the raster layer;
 "obserwin" is the optional observation window.
 If provided, it will be the intersection of the specified observation window (obserwin) and the